John Bull (gunman): Duel with Langford M. Peel

 Bull was next heard of in 1866, when he arrived in Virginia City, Nevada.
 By this time, he was partnered in a gambling operation with fellow Englishman Langford M. Peel, known as "Farmer" Peel, a former soldier.
 During this time, famed writer Mark Twain became friends with Bull, writing later of how well they had gotten along, and particularly of a joke that Bull had once pulled on Twain during the winter of 1866.

 Bull and Peel, by early 1867, had moved their operations on to Belmont, Nevada, and then to Salt Lake City, Utah.
 While in Salt Lake City, the two argued, and for a time separated.
 However, by the summer of 1867 the two were working together again, by this time in Helena, Montana.
 On the night of July 22, 1867, Peel and Bull were seated at a table in the "Greer Brothers Exchange Saloon", and for some reason the argument they had previously had was rekindled.
 Both men jumped to their feet and began arguing loudly.

 Peel slapped Bull in the face with one hand, and pulled his gun with the other.
 Bull raised his hands, stating, "I am unarmed".
 Peel responded that he should go and arm himself, then return.
 Bull retreated to his room, quickly wrote down a makeshift will for the disposition of his property in the event of his death, then took his gun.
 Peel waited in the saloon, but after an hour he thought that Bull had already fled from his challenge, and therefore left.

 By the time Bull had returned, Peel had already left the saloon and moved down the street to the "Chase Saloon" to meet his girlfriend, prostitute Belle Neil.
 Peel then escorted Neil to retire to his room.
 As they walked outside onto Helena's Main Street, they were met by Bull.
 Immediately, the two men then drew their guns, but Peel's arm was unintentionally locked by a shocked Niel, who was tugging his arm and slowing his draw.
 Bull managed to get off two shots, and Peel fell face down into the street.
 Bull then walked up calmly, and fired a third round into Peel's head, killing him.

 Town Marshal John Xavier "X" Beidler took Bull into custody.
 That night, a lynch mob gathered, intent on hanging Bull, but Beidler backed them down.
 In the trial that followed, the jury failed to convict, and Bull was released.
 He immediately left Helena, traveling to Cheyenne, Wyoming.
-Langford Peel had been known to have killed at least four men before, Bull killing him, and thus Bull was treated as a man with somewhat of a reputation since it was he that killed Peel.
+Langford Peel had been known to have killed at least four men before Bull killed him, and thus Bull was treated as a man with somewhat of a reputation since it was he that killed Peel.
 In fact, he was treated as somewhat of a celebrity while in Cheyenne.